xod-wow/LiteButtonAuras/README.md

 In general a lot of not supporting things involves keeping LiteButtonAuras small and simple enough that when a major WoW release comes out I can update it without causing myself so much stress I give up.

-## How to find spell IDs

-Every ability and every buff/debuff has an associated Spell ID, which you need to know to configure custom highlights (above).

-LiteButtonAuras doesn't include any helpers for finding spell IDs, you'll need to do it yourself.
-Here are three ways to do this:

-1. Look up wowhead.com.
-The spell ID is the number after spell= in the URL.
-1. Get an addon that adds Spell IDs to the tooltip.
-1. If you have the _Details!_ addon, it keeps a list of spells you can view with `/details spells`

 ##  If This AddOn Seems Abandoned